 Hydrographic Society of America

 Alexander, Lee, "e-Navigation and Electronic Charting: Implications for Hydrographic Community" (2009).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference.
 449.